 Let us take a closer look at them.

-b.
-The second couple of buttons make it possible to view a case via avatars by default or via dots
+a.
+The first couple of buttons make it possible to view a case via avatars by default or via dots

 If you choose to do so, you will see a picture like the screenshot below.
 The bigger a dot is, the more active it has been.
 As our customer pointed out, this function was of great importance to him, as it identified the key players in the fraudsters’ group.

-c.
+b.
 Next button is also of particular interest to an investigator.
 It enables you to ‘Detect Communities’.
-As you can guess, BEC can examine case landscapes and ‘unite’ people who have communicated with each other in groups.
+As you can guess, Belkasoft X can examine case landscapes and ‘unite’ people who have communicated with each other in groups.
 In other words, it finds groups of tightly connected people who are likely to know each other very well.